Eeda Pak | Egg Halwa

 ensure it is all cooked, until it comes together as a large caramel-coloured

-ball.
-About 30 to 45 minutes.
+ball, about 30 to 45 minutes.
 Add the ginger, piprimur, cardamom,

-nutmeg, white pepper, vanilla and saffron.
+nutmeg, white pepper, vanilla, and saffron.
 Remove it from the heat after

 Tips

 ends, there will be one last drop coming down in a fine thread.
+It is very

-It is very important to check that every bit of sugar is melted
+important to check that every bit of sugar is melted before the mixture comes

-before the mixture comes to a boil.
-Otherwise, it will crystallise once it
+to a boil.
+Otherwise, it will crystallise once it cools, making the eeda pak

-pak crunchy instead of smooth.
+crunchy instead of smooth.

-have ground the seeds and nuts.
+fine you grind the seeds and nuts.

-Piprimur is a woody spice that is a cross between cloves and black pepper.
+Piprimur, also called pipli mur, is a woody spice that is a cross

-However, it is not easily available and can be omitted.
+not easily available and can be omitted.

 My published cookbooks are available for sale through myself and on amazon.